hengsf/gummybear/README.md

 ICT2202 Assignment One
 =======
+Hi there!
 This is our Digital Forensics Assignment for 2020/21 T1 - GummyBear Analyzer Tool.
+We are tasked to design and develop a technical solution for a problem in digital forensics.
+The amount of files generated for a malware sample could become tremendously huge, inspecting the hard disk requires an extensive effort.
+There, we focusing on a security tool for analysts and aim to automate some initial part of malware analysis with the help of virus databases such as VirusTotal.

 ## Description of this project
 1. Automated process of imaging files with working copies provided.